Piyush Marmat

 Empirical Science

-In the case of empirical science, (where the system is a part of reality.
+In the case of empirical sciences, (where the system is a part of reality.
 For example: Physics, Biology, Social Science, etc.) the theory does not "exactly" describe the system but a model of the system which is an approximation of it.
-In empirical science every observation of a system may give us knowledge of some properties of the system.
+In empirical sciences, every observation of a system may give us a posteriori knowledge of some properties of the system.
 The model has to be developed such that it explains all the known properties.
 But such a model is not complete; it has to predict new observable properties.
-If such predictions are observed then such observations become evidence for the theory.
+If such predictions are observed then such observations become an evidence for the theory.
 If observations are contrary to the predictions then the theory is revised or discarded.
 This feature of theories in empirical sciences is called falsifiability.
 Falsification enables us to test if the theory is empirical in nature or not.
 This process has to be repeated in the search of finer theories and this process is called scientific research.
-This way different classes of philosophical questions gave birth to different fields of science.

 Observations in Empirical Science

-How does observations of a system give us knowledge of its properties?
+How do observations of a system give us knowledge of its properties?

 How to have trust in measurements?